List of Kamen Rider Saber characters: Kento Fukamiya

 Kento Fukamiya (富加宮 賢人, Fukamiya Kento) is Touma and Luna's childhood friend, son of Hayato, and a sage-class samurai and the Thunder Swordsman (雷の剣士, Kaminari no Kenshi) who was initially a member of the Sword of Logos before he became the third Dark Swordsman.
 Behind his cheerful demeanor are deep regrets for Luna's disappearance and his father's betrayal 15 years prior to the series, though he later discovers Hayato was seemingly killed by and lost his Rider powers to Daichi.
 After helping Touma recover his lost memories, Kento challenges Daichi to a duel to avenge his father, only to be defeated by him and consumed by the latter's sword.
 Following this, Kento's Rider equipment falls into Touma's care.

 While trapped in the Ankokuken Kurayami, Kento discovers Isaac's conspiracy and witnesses visions of various futures wherein the world is either destroyed due to the Almighty Book or saved by Touma following his death.
 Traumatized, he frees himself under mysterious means, steals the Calibur equipment from Reika, becomes the third Calibur, and goes rogue to avert the visions' events by sealing all of the Seiken.
 While Touma and Yuri eventually save Kento from himself and convince him to help them stop Isaac, Kento remains resolute in his goal to save Touma and the world, temporarily continuing to use the Calibur title to honor his father's legacy.
 However, Kento learns Hayato survived and has a heart-to-heart with him, after which the former regains confidence in himself, reassumes his original Rider powers, and returns the Ankokuken Kurayami to Yuri.
 After saving Earth and Wonder World from Storious, Kento temporarily takes over Touma's bookstore until the latter returns one year later.

 Eight years later, Kento takes a job as a translator and is engaged to be married to Yuina Tachibana.

-Utilizing the Lamp Do Alangina (ランプドアランジーナ, Ranpu Do Aranjīna) Wonder Ride Book in conjunction with the SworDriver and the Raimeiken Ikazuchi (雷鳴剣黄雷) knightly sword, Kento can transform into Kamen Rider Espada (仮面ライダーエスパーダ, Kamen Raidā Esupāda).
-While transformed, he gains electrokinesis and the use of the Genie of the Lamp Lamp Do Alangina (ランプの精ランプドアランジーナ, Ranpu no Sei Ranpu Do Aranjīna) familiar for combat assistance.
+Utilizing the Lamp Do Alangina (ランプドアランジーナ, Ranpu Do Aranjīna) Wonder Ride Book in conjunction with the SworDriver and the electrokinetic Raimeiken Ikazuchi (雷鳴剣黄雷) knightly sword, Kento can transform into Kamen Rider Espada (仮面ライダーエスパーダ, Kamen Raidā Esupāda).
+While transformed, he gains the use of the Genie of the Lamp Lamp Do Alangina (ランプの精ランプドアランジーナ, Ranpu no Sei Ranpu Do Aranjīna) familiar for combat assistance.
 Like Rintaro, he possesses his own Gatrikephone.
 He can also combine Lamp Do Alangina with up to two other Wonder Ride Books to achieve the following forms: